ergoplatform/ergodocs/docs/dev/scs/sigma/diffie.md

 ### Mixers

-The security of ZeroJoin is based on the Decision Diffie-Hellman (DDH) assumption.
+The security of ZeroJoin is based on the [Decision Diffie-Hellman (DDH) assumption](https://en.wikipedia.org/wiki/Decisional_Diffie%E2%80%93Hellman_assumption), a computational hardness assumption about a certain problem involving discrete logarithms in cyclic groups.

 - Basic tool to restore fungibility of digital notes.
 - Basic scheme, ZeroJoin, is based on ring signatures and proof of knowledge for a **Diffie-Hellman tuple**